francisco-f-silva/ledger-api/README.md

 This project uses **Maven** and is implemented in **Java 21** using **Spring Boot** and **Spring Web MVC**.
 It uses an **in-memory repository**, so no database setup is required.

----

 ## Assumptions

 - Only **one user** and **one account** are supported.
 - Transactions are stored in **Euros**, with **two decimal places**.
 - All transaction amounts are **positive**; withdrawals are treated as negative for balance calculation.
 - **Negative balances are allowed**; no validation is performed to prevent overdrafts.
 - Timestamps are stored in **UTC**.
-Requests for transaction creation can optionally provide `occurredAt`; otherwise, the current UTC time is used.
+Similarly, the API only supports UTC.
+If no timestamp is given for a transaction, current UTC time will be used.
+- Transactions with timestamps in the future are not allowed.
-- Transactions can be added retroactively, even if a more recent transaction already exists.
+- Transactions can be added retroactively, even when a more recent transaction already exists.
 - Only one transaction can be created at a time.

----

 ## Build & Run